greenfork/jzignet/README.md

 * Idiomatic Zig code - everything is typed, names are properly cased, operations on types use methods instead of prefixed global functions.

+Currently supported versions:
+* Zig 0.8.1 for embedding
+* Zig master for embedding and writing modules in Zig
+* Janet 1.18.1 for embedding and consuming modules in Zig

 ## How to use

 If you want to just start using it, jump to the examples.
 Copy them or look